Davide Mondonico: Early career

-Davide Mondonico spent much of his youth career in A.C.
-Milan's youth system, approximately a decade between 2006 and 2016.
+Davide Mondonico spent much of his youth career in AC Milan's youth system, approximately a decade between 2006 and 2016.
 Despite never signing a pro contract with Milan, Mondonico made his lone appearance for the club in a friendly match in September 2015.

 AlbinoLeffe

 In 2016, Mondonico joined Serie C club AlbinoLeffe.
 He made his league debut for the club on 22 October 2016, coming on as an 85th-minute substitute for Carmine Giorgione in a 3-1 victory over Teramo.

 Crotone

 On 11 June 2021, he signed a 3-year contract with Crotone.
 On 30 July 2022, Mondonico was loaned to Ancona, with an option to buy.

+Campobasso

+On 2 July 2024, Mondonico moved to Campobasso on a two-year contract.